 Financial support is available on a competitive basis in the form of Campus Fellowships, Teaching Assistantships and Associateships, Readerships, Graduate Student Research positions, Non-Resident Tuition Fellowships, and University Financial Aid (loans and work-study for domestic students only, based on need).
 Under normal circumstances, a Ph.D. student making good progress toward the degree can expect financial support for five years; M.A. students are not promised support.
 Since the number of graduate students eligible for support sometimes exceeds the number of available positions, support is allocated competitively on a year to year basis.

 The majority of Departmental financial support is awarded in the form of Teaching Assistantships.
 A fully supported Teaching Assistant normally works approximately 16 hours per week.
 A Teaching Assistant's duties include the following: leading discussion sections and exam review sessions, holding office hours for students' questions, and grading exams or homework.
-A student who is employed as a TA is entitled to a quarterly fee waiver.
-Teaching Assistants may be expected to pay approximately $325.00 in fees each quarter.
+A student who is employed as a TA is entitled to a quarterly full fee waiver.

 A Teaching Assistant is expected to demonstrate the basic skills and ability needed to teach mathematics.
 First-time Teaching Assistants must enroll in a Teaching Assistant Training course, which is offered every Fall quarter.
 Students whose native language is not English are required to fulfill the English as a Second Language (ESL) program requirements before teaching duties may be assigned.
 Failure to pass the ESL requirements by the end of the first quarter may result in a loss of the Teaching Assistant position.